Homemade Queso Dip

 Sprinkle flour onto vegetable mixture, and mix together with a whisk.
 Slowly add milk, stirring constantly after each addition, until all milk has been incorporated and most lumps are gone.

 Slowly add in cheese, 1 cup at a time, mixing and allowing to melt before adding more cheese.
 Once all cheese is melted, add sour cream and stir.
 Add salt and pepper to taste.
 Serve along side chips or cut up vegetables.
+You can use this with my delicious Queso Chicken dinner recipe.

 What is your favorite appetizer?
 Have you ever made Homemade Queso Dip?
 Do you have any foods that you always make this time of year?